Post Rick and the Bad Boys I had a short stint during ’67, with Sydney blues band ‘The Sect‘, as rhythm guitarist.

-I then teamed up with bass player Steve Hart from THE OMENS and drummer Loppy Morris from THE ROADRUNNERS via an audition we all attended to replenish the ranks of the BLUE BEATS, behind original singer/rhythm guitarist Wayne Pohl.
+I then teamed up with bass player Steve Hart from ‘The Omens’ and drummer Loppy Morris from ‘The Roadrunners’ via an audition we all attended to replenish the ranks of the ‘The Blue Beats’, behind original singer/rhythm guitarist Wayne Pohl.

-THE BLUE BEATS were managed by popular Sydney disc jockey John Melouney, had released several singles thru Festival records and had a tour with the Rolling Stones at the head of their CV.
+‘The Blue Beats’ were managed by popular Sydney disc jockey John Melouney, had released several singles through Festival Records and had a tour with The Rolling Stones at the head of their CV.
 All very impressive!